k21971/CrecelleHack/doc/variantfixes.md

 - Monsters can wear amulets of change in order to change genders.
 - Monsters that hatch from eggs are considered to be babies, and their names reflect this.
 This has no impact on gameplay.
+- Implemented the monster max HP changes from xNetHack (originally from EvilHack, by way of SporkHack).

 ## New Monsters
 - Salt Golem